-Snapdragon, Antirrhinum majus, is native to parts of China and the US.
-Its name comes from the pinchable blossoms that open and close like the mouths of friendly dragons.
+Snapdragon, Antirrhinum majus, is native to Mediterranean Europe.
+Its common name comes from the pinchable blossoms that open and close like the mouths of friendly dragons.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

 The Antirrhinum genus a member of the Plantaginaceae, or plantain, family, which is a sub-group of the expansive Scrophulariaceae, or figwort, family of plants, some of which you may already know.

 One is toadflax, Linaria vulgaris, aka butter and eggs, a common sight along country roads.
 It, too, has flowers with a hinged-style “mouth.”